gvvaughan/specl/README.md

 You can use this to print out statistics at the end of the formatted output.

-The functions `spec` and `example` are called with the description of the specification or context header (the ones with descriptions that typically begin with either `describe` or `context`, and then the description of the example (the ones that typically begin with `it`), respectively.
+The function `spec` is called with the a table of each of the descriptions that the calling specification or context (the headers with descriptions that typically begin with either `describe` or `context`) is nested inside.

+Similarly, the function `example` is called with the equivalent table of descriptions that the calling example (the ones that typically begin with `it`) is nested inside.

-And finally, the function `expectations` is called after each example has been run, with a list of tables, one for each `expect` call in that example:
+And finally, the function `expectations` is called after each example has been run, with a list of tables, one for each `expect` call in that example, and a copy of the same table of nested descriptions that were passed to `example` immediately prior:

     expectations = {
       { status = (true|false), message = "error string" },